hisazakura/Nexus/README.md

 # Nexus Project
 Nexus Project aimed to help Minecraft Developer to deploy their own public server for development using a local Windows machine.
+> **_NOTE:_**  This project is still in heavy development and testing.
+Expect bugs, missing/wrong components, bad configurations, performance issues, etc.

 # Lineup
 ## Nexus Server Panel